BakhturinaPolina/billionaire_novels_rating_predictor/src/stage06_labeling/README.md

 - Weights sum to 1.0 per topic
 - Final composite scores = sum of (topic_prob × weight) for all topics

-## POS Topic Labeling with FLAN-T5
+## POS Topic Labeling with Mistral-7B-Instruct

 ### Overview

 Automatically generate human-readable labels for topics by:
 1. Extracting top keywords from POS (Part-of-Speech) representation from BERTopic model
+2. **Filtering empty/invalid keywords** to ensure quality input
+3. **Reranking keywords using MMR (Maximal Marginal Relevance)** for diversity and better coverage
-2. Using a local FLAN-T5 model to generate short noun phrase labels
+4. Using Mistral-7B-Instruct-v0.2 with 4-bit quantization to generate short noun phrase labels
-3. Saving labels to JSON file for inspection
+5. Saving labels to JSON file for inspection
-4. **Always integrating labels back into BERTopic model** (unless `--no-integrate` is set)
+6. **Always integrating labels back into BERTopic model** (unless `--no-integrate` is set)

+**Model Requirements:**
+- Mistral-7B-Instruct-v0.2 requires 12-16 GB GPU VRAM (with 4-bit quantization)
+- Uses `bitsandbytes` for efficient quantized inference
+- Uses `accelerate` for device management with quantization
+- Falls back to CPU if CUDA is not available (slower, no quantization)

+**Keyword Processing:**
+- **Empty keyword filtering**: Automatically skips topics with no valid keywords and filters out empty/whitespace keywords
+- **MMR reranking**: Uses Maximal Marginal Relevance to balance keyword relevance with diversity, ensuring the model receives a diverse set of representative keywords
+- **Default top_k**: 15 keywords per topic (increased from 8 for richer context)

 **Note:** The pipeline always loads from BERTopic model as the primary source.
 JSON file can be optionally provided for comparison/inspection purposes.